-Vermont Law School offers JD students the option to add a concentration to their degree.
+Vermont Law Graduate School offers JD students the option to add a concentration to their degree.
 For more information on courses required to complete a concentration, please visit one of the concentration pages listed below.

 The Concentration in Animal Law focuses on animal welfare and protection in the context of food and agricultural systems, climate change, and other environmental challenges.